mohitsinha/mohitsinha.github.io/_posts/2018-10-18-spring-boot-hibernate-tips.md

 Similarly, Spring Boot is the most powerful, and easy to use framework out there for Java.

 This tutorial isn't about Hibernate or Spring Boot, there are tons of them out there.

-We'll look into some common mistakes that you may make when using them together and how to fix them.
+We'll look into some common errors that you may run into when using them together and how to fix them.

 ## 2. Dependencies